turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 - Both project partners' names
 - A link to your project repo
-- If applicable: any links to additional repos/deployed site
+- If applicable: any links to back-end repo and/or deployed site

 ---